FuzzyAutocomplete/FuzzyAutocompletePlugin/README.md

 # ![Fz](https://avatars3.githubusercontent.com/u/7301270?s=25) Fuzzy Autocomplete for Xcode

+## Not compatible with Xcode 9

+Xcode 9 beta has this functionality built in now!

 ## `FuzzyAutocomplete 2.1`

 This is a Xcode 5+ plugin that patches the autocomplete filter to work the same way the **Open Quickly** works.
 It performs very well, and the fuzzy matching actually uses Xcode's own `IDEOpenQuicklyPattern`.